chimera-linux/chimera-linux.github.io/index.md

 declared sources have been fetched, and the root file system used during building being strictly read-only, and the whole build not requiring and outright rejecting root privileges.

+Unit tests are run for all builds by default to help catch issues and keep track of what's broken.

 The result are binary packages in the `apk` format.
 We use `apk-tools` originally from Alpine Linux as the binary packaging system.